MediaComem/comem-archidep/ex/docker-compose-todolist.md

 > the MySQL database server at the end.

 > :boom: If you get errors, stop the container with `Ctrl-C`, delete everything
-> with `docker compose down -v`, fix your Compose file, and try again.
+> with `docker compose down`, fix your Compose file, and try again.

 Great, you have the database running!
 It's not accessible by anything, so that's not very interesting.
 Stop it with `Ctrl-C`, and let's move on to the next step.